BrianMillerS/ebike_usage_regression/README.md

 months

 # Description of the Data
-The dataset used in this project includes publicly available E-bike usage data from Capital Bikeshare and weather data for the Washington, D.C. area.
-Along with the wine’s quality score (the median score from three professional wine tasters) the table also had eleven other columns with measured physicochemical properties.
+The dataset used in this project includes publicly available E-bike usage data from <a href="https://capitalbikeshare.com/" target="_blank">Capital Bikeshare</a> and weather data for the Washington, D.C. area.

-<a href="https://capitalbikeshare.com/" target="_blank">Capital Bikeshare</a>

 # Methods Overview
 + Exploratory Data Analysis